rehabas/next-js-router/README.md

 First clone this repo: `git clone https://github.com/rehabas/next-js-router.git`, then run `npm i`

-To run the server, open your terminal and run: `npm run dev`

 Create `src` folder, inside it create `pages` folder, then create `index.js` file inside `pages` folder and add this code inside it: (`src/pages/index.js`)

 ```js